-Are Goalkeepers Tall?
+Are Goalkeepers Short?

 Taller keepers sometimes lack the agility and flexibility that allow shorter keepers to get down low to make saves.
 The Mexican national team has featured a few short keepers, notably Oscar Perez and Jorge Campos.

 There’s often a marked difference in heights between a team’s central defenders and fullbacks.
 Central defenders must defend the air game and take up space in the box.

 Still, though, there have been several standout center backs whose physique was on the shorter side; Fabio Cannavaro, Carlos Puyol, and Javier Javier Mascherano three that come to mind.

-The picture of Mascherano, clearly shows his height being less than his teammates.
-Whilst he was a Liverpool he played center midfielder and when he was in Barcelona he played center back.
+The picture of Mascherano clearly shows his height being less than his teammates.
+While he was a Liverpool player, he played center midfielder, and in Barcelona, he played center back.

 On the other hand, it’s more common to see shorter, speedier defenders playing as fullbacks.
 On defense, holding wider positions, height doesn’t confer many advantages.

 And in the modern game, full-backs often utilized for their offensive game as much as their defensive prowess, so quick and agile shorter players.

 In many games, the shortest players on both teams are midfielders.
 This is the area where all those advantages listed above-agility, balance, control, really help shorter players shine on both offense and defense.

 5’8” Luca Modric won the Golden Ball as the best player in last year’s World Cup.
 N’Golo Kanté is only 5’6” but his dynamism and agility make him one of the best in the world.

-Center forwards and strikers seem to have the biggest variance in terms of height.
-Generally, if a team relies on its striker to win high balls in the air and create chances for teammates.
+Center forwards and strikers seem to have the biggest variance in terms of height generally if a team relies on its striker to win high balls in the air and create chances for teammates.

-But a quick glance at top forwards reveals that many of them on the shorter side.
+But a glance at top forwards reveals many of them on the shorter side.
 Messi, of course, who often plays a kind of false 9, excels there in large part because his outstanding dribbling ability lets him take advantage of space between defenders.

 Antoine Griezmann and Sergio Aguero are both under 5”8” but are considered among the best forwards in the world.

-On the wings, Neymar at 5’7” is often listed as the third greatest player around today, after Ronaldo and Messi.
-Raheem Sterling and Eden Hazard, neither of whom top 5’7”.
+On the wings, Neymar at 5’7” is often listed as the third greatest player today, after Ronaldo and Messi.
+Raheem Sterling, and Eden Hazard, neither of whom are top 5’7”.

-The shortest player in MLS history is Joao Plata, who plays forward for Real Salt Lake and is listed at 5’2”.
+The shortest player in MLS history is Joao Plata, who plays forward for Real Salt Lake and is listed at 5’2″.

 Height of Soccer Players at the World Cup 2018

 These figures show us that the heights vary from team to team, but who won the World Cup and what is their height?

-The Top 3 Teams and Heights
+The Top 3 World Soccer Teams and Their Heights

 Despite trends that show players getting taller over time, soccer is clearly a sport in which shorter players can not only compete but excel at the highest levels.

-Being short or tall does not stop you from playing soccer, it is a game for all sizes, which is one of the beauties about it.
+Being short or tall does not stop you from playing soccer; it’s a game for all sizes, one of its beauties.
 There are advantages and disadvantages to all players.

 What is a good height for a soccer player?